Vikms95/express-inventory-application/README.md

 <!-- - Implement movie creation -->
   <!-- :movie is not being created? find if code needs to be added -->
     <!-- :cannot validate if the value exists within an array of values with express-validator? -->
+    :movie array is not showing on the template because the template is showing by .redirect, not .render

 - Implement movie update
 - Implement actor creation
 - Implement actor update